luapower/nw/nw.md

 ### `app/win/view:event(name, args...)`

 This is a meta-event fired on every other event.
-The event's name and args are passed in.
+The event name and args are passed in as args.

 ## Version checks